redolentstoic/redolentstoic.github.io/_posts/2018-5-31-Does-your-multiprocessor-really-need-a-CAS?.md

 There were at least two more papers that worked on this result: DISC17, PODC18.
 DISC17 did this and that, while PODC18 did that and the other.

 ## Conclusion
 To conclude.
 You do not really need compare-and-swap in your multiprocessor to implement a non-blocking algorithm for any number of threads.
 I hope I convinced you for that.
 However, having a single instruction that is so powerful as `CAS` is pretty useful.
 Even if we implemented `CAS` using lower-level instructions, such an implementation is likely to be substantially less performant than using `CAS`.
+If you want to learn more about all these things, the book "The Art of Multiprocessor Programming" is an excellent source.